claudio966/vm2docker/index.md

 foo@bar:~$ sudo docker import image.tar.gz image:1.0

 ```
-If everything went as expected, you can build the container to test from the previous image:
+- If everything went as expected, you can build the container to test from the previous image:

 ```console
 foo@bar:~$ sudo docker run --rm -it --name image image:1.0 /bin/bash
 ```
-:computer: And with this result.
+- And with this result.
 The shell of your application !
 ```console
 root@9d78ff335b6f:/#
 ```